nelsonjma/cv-support/lgc/spark_framework.md

 ## Challenge

-The main challenge was not related with any technical limitation, but rather related to time constraints.
+For this project, the main challenge was not related with any technical limitation, but rather related to time constraints.
 This meant that there was significant pressure to start working on a data model that was being design based on the real-time data being received from Kafka.

 ## Implementation